estuardolh/SpreadsheetToFiles/README.md

 # SpreadsheetToFiles
-Generate Text Files(SQL, XML, etc) using Spreadsheets and Templates for rendering
+Generate Text Files using Spreadsheets and Templates for rendering

+Text files as SQL, XML, HTML, Java, whatever!